When you’re transitioning to the nomad lifestyle, it can be really hard to figure out how to make money on the road.

 Check out how full-time RVer Camille Attell found work on Craiglist: 6 ways I’ve found remote work while full-time RVing.

-I know its hard for many of you to part with your beloved camper van or RV, but there are several ways to rent your vehicle out for a few days and make some extra money on RV Share or Outdoorsy.
+I know it’s hard for many of you to part with your beloved camper van or RV, but there are several ways to rent your vehicle out for a few days and make some extra money on RV Share or Outdoorsy

 Amazingly, some people have turned this line of work into a full-time job!

-4. Offer petsitting or dog walking
+Offer pet sitting or dog walking

-5. Find seasonal retail work
+Find seasonal work

 Back when I was in college, I worked at Gap over the winter break.
 It was just one month of work and an easy job to boot.
 All I had to do was go in after hours and stock shelves, fold clothes, pull items out of the back storage room.
+Tons of store hire for seasonal retail work over Christmas to help with the influx of sales and customers.

-6. Manage properties for people with Airbnb
+Manage properties for people with Airbnbs

 A lot of busy homeowners don’t want to deal with managing their Airbnb properties.
 That’s exactly what Elin Rose does, a sailing woman who does a variety of odd jobs to fund her travels.